Go to the Students section

 d) co-operation with the Police, Prevent or other official enquiry.

-Users should be aware that the University takes its responsibility under the Counter-Terrorism and Security Act 2015 extremely seriously including those requirements detailed in Section 29 of the Act and referred to as the "Prevent Duty".
+Users should be aware that the University takes its responsibility under the Counter-Terrorism and Security legislation extremely seriously including those requirements detailed in law and referred to as the "Prevent Duty".
 Consequently, users must not deliberately create, display, produce, store, circulate or transmit material related to terrorism or extremist ideology in any form or medium except where required for the purposes set out at 4.11 a) to d) above.

 Confidentiality including email forwards